protocoolmx/android-retry-fragment/README.md

     retryMain = new RetryMain(this);
     retryMain.setCustomLoading(
               new LoadingFragmentBuilder()
                     .withMessage("Custom Loading")
                     .withDelayTime(2000)
                     .withIcon(android.R.drawable.ic_btn_speak_now)
-                    .build())
-            .startAsyncTask();
+                    .build());

+    retryMain.setCustomRetry(
+              new RetryFragmentBuilder()
+                    .withIcon(android.R.drawable.ic_delete)
+                    .withMessage("Custom Error")
+                    .build());

+    retryMain.startAsyncTask();

 }
 ```

-So in short when we enter to the SecondActivity we will start with a custom loading screen and do the RetryAsyncTask, after that the criteria will not match with what we want so it will appear the custom retry screen.after we press the retry button and do the task again the criteria will match and the loading will be gone.
+So in short when we enter to the SecondActivity, we will start with a custom loading screen, and do the RetryAsyncTask.
+After that the criteria will not match with what we want so it will appear the custom retry screen.
+Then we press the retry button, and do the task again the criteria will match and the loading will be gone.

 And that's it.